RaphaelMaschinsen/zeughaus/README.md

 ## Checking the Logs

-To see the logs for the service and troubleshoot any issues, you can use the following command:
+To see the logs for the service since the last boot and troubleshoot any issues, you can use the following command:

-    sudo journalctl -u zeughaus.service -f
+    sudo journalctl -u zeughaus.service -b

+To see if the service is running:

+    sudo journalctl status zeughaus.service

 ## Troubleshooting